xtuml/bridgepoint/doc-bridgepoint/notes/9235_mem_and_2016_issues_ant.md

 5. Analysis
 -----------
 This section shall only address failure cases from the reports.
-Note that for clarity the SAAB test identifier are used instead of the usual BridgePoint section numbering.
+Note that for clarity SAAB test identifiers are used below.
 5.1 Analysis of [Issues reported by SAAB Dynamics](2.5)
 5.1.1 Acceptance testing of [Model Element Move](https://support.onefact.net/issues/8793) from Section 2
 5.1.1.1 (2.2.3-N-extended)  - Move after model deletion causes error